Kyle Manzardo: Cleveland Guardians

 On July 31, 2023, the Rays traded Manzardo to the Cleveland Guardians for starting pitcher Aaron Civale.
 After the trade, he played for the Columbus Clippers of the Triple-A International League.

 On May 6, 2024, Manzardo was selected to the 40-man roster and promoted to the major leagues for the first time.
 On June 18, Manzardo was sent back down to the Clippers.

 On September 1, 2024, Manzardo was recalled to the Guardians active roster, and hit his first and second career home runs on the same day off of Pittsburgh Pirates starting pitcher Mitch Keller.
+In the 2025 season, he hit .234 with 27 home runs and 70 RBI in 142 games.
+On August 4, 2026, Manzardo and David Fry were optioned to Triple-AColumbus Clippers when the Guardians acquired Jo Adell from the Los Angeles Angels, Foster Griffin from the Washington Nationals, and Nathaniel Lowe from the Cincinnati Reds.

 Personal life

 In July 2025, Manzardo was placed on the Guardians' family medical emergency list and missed three games to be with his family while his mother underwent heart transplant surgery.